IBM-EPBL/IBM-Project-28819-1660117082/project/Readme.md

 <h3>IDEATION PHASE</h3>
       <h3>Ideation is the process where you generate ideas and solutions through sessions such as Sketching, Prototyping, Brainstorming, Brainwriting, Worst Possible Idea, and a wealth of other ideation techniques.</h3>
   <h3><b>BRAINSTROMING:</b></h3>
+      Brainstorming is a method of generating ideas and sharing knowledge to solve a particular commercial or technical problem, in which participants are encouraged to think without interruption.
+Brainstorming is a group activity where each participant shares their ideas as soon as they come to mind.